funcool/rumext/README.md

     [:div {:class "label"} name]))
 ```

-The `fnc` is a macro for define a lighweight macro for define a
+The `fnc` is a `fn` analogous macro for creating function
-function based component (much in the same way as `fn` macro for
-define functions in ClojureScript).

-There are alsoe `defnc` macro that behaves in the similar way to the `defn`:
+components.
+There are also `defnc` macro that behaves in the similar
+way to the `defn`:

 ```clojure
 (mxf/defnc title